 Scar tissue in your lungs makes it difficult to breathe.
 By not allowing the lungs to expand and contract properly, the scar tissue lowers lung capacity.
 Your lungs become less and less efficient in exchanging oxygen and carbon dioxide, making your breathing less and less effective.

 It starts out with shortness of breath after exertion, and many people think they are developing asthma or just getting out of shape.
 As the scar tissue grows, you may find yourself out of breath just watching television.
 The things you do every day like walking to the mailbox or bathroom become tiring, requiring you to stop and catch your breath.
 Asbestosis can progress to the point that you never get enough oxygen, leaving you unable to get out of bed at all.

 When your body is short on oxygen and your lungs cannot deliver it, your heart will try to compensate by constantly working hard to pump the much needed oxygen to your deprived tissues.
 This can eventually put too much strain on your heart, causing it to fail.

 If you have developed asbestosis from your exposure to asbestos, you may be entitled to receive compensation for your damages.
 The experienced asbestos attorneys at Jacoby & Meyers can review your case and advise you on the best way to proceed.

 Please contact our asbestos lawyers today to schedule your free initial consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.